AfifaKhaled/Two-Independent-Teachers-are-Better-Role-Model/README.md

 ##   Requirements
 ####  Programming language

-The code has been written in Python (3.6.15) and requires Tensorflow You should also have installed scipy, tensorflow, numpy.
+The code has been written in Python (3.6.15) and requires scipy, tensorflow, numpy.